 Here you will find frequently asked questions for receptionists, sample answers, and tips for what to say during your interview.

 1. What do you do to keep up in a fast-paced work environment?

 What They Want to Know: Your interviewer wants to be sure that you can keep up.
 How you do it is likely irrelevant, but you should have a clear and confident answer ready.

-The number one thing I do is keep calm, since a frantic, stressed attitude isn't helpful and also isn't a good look in front of any staff or clients.
+The number one thing I do is keep calm, since a frantic, stressed attitude isn't helpful and isn't a good look in front of any staff or clients.
 I try to triage tasks, so that I'm always working on the most important task first.
 Usually, that's anything that involves one of the company's clients.
 As well, I keep a running list of everything I need to do, so that I don't neglect any important responsibilities.

 2. How do you keep your daily schedule organized?